 Monkeys deprived of love have low oxytocin levels, and so do kids with autism?
 Doesn't that sound an awful lot like the discredited “refrigerator mother” hypothesis?

-Hollander: In extreme cases of maternal deprivation, like children raised in orphanages without any early maternal behavior, there can be a long-lasting effect on oxytocin that's associated with social deficits.
+Hollander: In extreme cases of maternal deprivation, like children raised in orphanages without any early maternal or, there can be a long-lasting effect on oxytocin that's associated with social deficits.
 However, that probably is not the case with good or bad mothering.
 These are extreme cases of total lack of nurturing.
 [Where is Hollander's evidence for this statement about good or bad mothering?]

 This means: This research does not mean that autism can be blamed on bad parents.
-The only time there might be links between parenting, oxytocin, and autismlike behavioral problems is in cases when a child has had no meaningful interaction with caregivers whatsoever.
+The only time there might be links between parenting, oxytocin, and autismlike oral problems is in cases when a child has had no meaningful interaction with caregivers whatsoever.
 [Note the spin applied here by the reporter - to protect the feelings of parents, no matter what]

 Hollander: Those therapies are really important—that's the whole point of diagnosing autism early, because the therapies can really improve the long-term developmental trajectory—but nobody has specifically measured oxytocin in response to them.
 I can tell you that there are things we know of that can enhance oxytocin levels.
 Deep pressure massage does it, and breast-feeding, and sexual intercourse.
 We also know that patients with autism tend to calm down by doing certain physical activities, like lying underneath a mattress or using Temple Grandin's squeeze machine."